-During the second quarter of 2002, we completed the first step of the transitional goodwill impairment test, as required by SFAS No. 142.
-This test required us to compare the carrying value of our reporting units to the fair value of these units.
-The standard requires that if reporting units' fair value is below its carrying value, a potential goodwill impairment exists and we would be required to complete the second step of the transitional impairment test to quantify the amount of the potential goodwill impairment charge.
-Based on the results of the first step of the transitional impairment test, we have identified potential goodwill impairments in the reporting units included in our Developing Markets Operations ("DMO") operating segment.
-Total DMO goodwill is \$64 as of September 30, 2002.
-The second step of the transitional goodwill impairment test requires that the implied fair value of goodwill be estimated by allocating the fair value of a reporting unit to all of the assets and liabilities of that reporting unit.
-The excess of the fair value of the reporting unit over the amounts allocated to the assets and liabilities represents the implied fair value of the goodwill.
-Any excess of the carrying amount of reporting unit goodwill over the implied fair value of goodwill will be recorded as a goodwill impairment charge.
-We cannot presently estimate the amount of the potential goodwill impairment charge, as we expect to finalize the second step of the impairment test during the fourth quarter of 2002.
-Any non-cash charge would be retroactively recorded as a cumulative effect of change in accounting principle in the first quarter of 2002.
+SFAS No. 142 also requires performance of annual and transitional impairment tests on goodwill using a two-step approach.
+The first step is to identify a potential impairment and the second step is to measure the amount of any impairment loss.
+The first step requires a comparison of the carrying value of reporting units, as defined, to the fair value of these units.
+The standard requires that if a reporting unit's fair value is below its carrying value, a potential goodwill impairment exists and we would be required to complete the second step of the transitional impairment test to quantify the amount of the potential goodwill impairment charge.
+Based on the results of the first step of the transitional impairment test, we identified potential goodwill impairments in the reporting units included in our Developing Markets Operations ("DMO") operating segment.
+We subsequently completed the second step of the transitional goodwill impairment test, which required us to estimate the implied fair value of goodwill for each DMO reporting unit by allocating the fair value of each reporting unit to all of the reporting unit's assets and liabilities.
+The fair value of the reporting units giving rise to the transitional impairment loss was estimated using the present value of expected future cash flows.
+Because the carrying amount of each reporting unit's assets and liabilities (excluding goodwill) exceeded the fair value of each reporting unit, we recorded a goodwill impairment charge of \$63.
+This non-cash charge was recorded as a cumulative effect of change in accounting principle, in the accompanying Condensed Consolidated Statements of Income, as of January 1, 2002.